 Possibly more important than any other part of this program was the need to capture and hold the attention of students.
 Instead of online modules or large-group seminars, I chose to focus on small student groups and present them with the material in a way they hadn’t seen before.
 We might be talking about dense material, but it doesn’t mean students need to be bored and detached.
 Instead, they are talking to each other; they are role playing and brainstorming solutions to problems they might actually encounter.

 Research ethics for young students goes beyond knowing plagiarism is wrong.
 It includes giving young students the tools they need to handle the stresses associated with performing research.
 It is knowing how to collaborate with older students, how to handle a mentorship, how to handle pressure to perform well and accept that your results are not what you wanted.
 Research ethics is also a window into the world of scientific research.
 It is a way for young students to engage with new topics and new issues they may never have thought of before.

 As someone focused on communicating science to audiences of all backgrounds, it is important to me that the research I talk about is trustworthy.
 Building that trust begins on the ground floor with the next generation of science researchers.

-Ashley Miller-Dykeman is a marine biologist and an MA candidate in the Duke Initiative for Science & Society’s Masters of Bioethics & Science Policy program.
+Ashley Miller-Dykeman is a marine biologist and an MA candidate in the Duke Initiative for Science & Society’s Master in Bioethics & Science Policy program.

 Additional comments from Ashley: